 1 or 2 tablespoons of butter, cut into small pieces

-- In a baking dish large enough to hold all the ingredients fold everything together: The rice and the seafood,
+- In a baking dish large enough to hold all the ingredients fold everything together: the rice, the seafood, the vegetables, the bechamel sauce, and the black pepper.

 - Sprinkle some paprika over the breadcrumbs and dot with butter.

-Place in the oven and cook for half an hour to forty minutes until the top turns golden brown.
+- Place in the oven and cook for twenty minutes until the top turns golden brown.